 Helping people with their writing is the perfect confluence of everything I love most: words, nuance, paying close attention.
-I’ve been helping unwittingly since elementary school, when peers first identified my knack for grammar, syntax and punctuation.
-Things are much more forthright with The Varsity Pen.
-All services are available on your own timetable—as frequent or infrequent, short-term or long-term as you seek.
-I’m here to help you grow—whether it’s by way of your college admission essay, your academic paper or your manuscript of short stories.
+I’ve been helping unwittingly since elementary school, when peers first started picking me for Book Report group the way that other kids were claimed for recess soccer teams.
+Things are more forthright with The Varsity Pen.
+All services are available on your own timetable: as frequent or infrequent, short-term or long-term as you seek.

-Each word must be chosen with precise purpose.
+Each word must serve a precise thematic and artistic purpose.
 This is never truer than with pieces of institutionally limited length.
-The writer Lorrie Moore wrote, not with an eye toward admission essays, but nonetheless fittingly:
+As Lorrie Moore put it in Anagrams (not with an eye toward admission essays, but nonetheless fittingly):

 I’m here to help you make the choice of whom to let drown.
 And if you’ve got no word-lives from which to choose, I’ll help you fill the boat.